Snake eating itself

 Both interpretations, refer to the ideology that existence is like a cycle whose continuity consists in a constant rebirth.
 So there is not really dying.This is why there is the connection with the cyclical nature of time, where the present is devoured by the future, creating an infinite chain of moments that die and are born again at each moment.

-In some religions the ouroboro is used as a representation of the renaissance of things that never die, only change eternally.
+In some religions the ouroboro is used as a representation of the reincarnation of things that never die, only change eternally.

 Its origin goes back to Ancient Egypt and Ancient Greece.
 Originally its first use was in the emblematic serpent that was found in the hieroglyphs that was in the sarcophagus chamber of the pyramid of Unis.
 It is also used in the Nordic mythology, as part of the concept of the story of the serpent Jörmundgander.